It’s important an individual does not attempt to travel to the U.S with a criminal record unless they have acquired the proper U.S Entry Waiver.

-If you are caught without a waiver:
+If you are caught without an entry waiver:

 The first time you are caught trying to transfer the border without the proper forms you will have your photo taken and your finger will be printed.
 It can be a very unpleasant and embarrassing circumstance to endure.
-On second attempted entry without a waiver, your treatment will become increasingly more brash and startling.
+On second attempted entry without an entry waiver, your treatment will become increasingly more brash and startling.
 It’s not worth testing your luck.
 You could face harsh fees or even containment.

 These are among the many reasons you need to go through the process of applying for a U.S entry waiver when you need to cross the border and enter the United States.